Doing gender: Responses and critiques

 A 2009 article by Kristen Schilt and Laurel Westbrook expands upon West and Zimmerman's initial framework for "doing gender" by emphasizing how it is impacted by heteronormativity.
-They found that heterosexual norms were disrupted when biological sex and "doing gender" differed, due to the perception of a natural way to be male or female.
+They claimed that heterosexual norms were disrupted when biological sex and "doing gender" differed, due to the perception of a natural way to be male or female.
+Notably, the article uses terms related to gender and terms related to sex synonymously, and deadnames murdered trans women of color without scholarly justification (pp. 454, 457).
 The argument that arose based on these findings was that biological sex instructs people on how they should do gender.
 Sonny Nordmarken supports this argument by suggesting that people learn to express themselves based on the social expectation that gender and biological sex must match.
 He also discusses how people are taught to use physical appearance, such as secondary sex traits, to determine other people's gender.
 Schilt and Westbrook suggest that the binary sex system and hierarchical gender system lead to the process of "doing inequality" through "doing gender", with masculinity and heterosexuality being anointed as the desired, therefore privileged identities.
 They also explain that various time periods and regions of the world have different standards and norms according to how the sex and gender systems have been enacted there.
 In a later work, Westbrook and Schilt support West and Zimmerman's suggestion that determining gender relies upon cues provided through "doing gender".

 Catherine Connell presented the idea of "redoing gender" as well as "doing transgender" in her work, "Doing, Undoing or Redoing Gender?
 Learning from the Workplace Experiences of Transpeople".
 Connell posits that trans people may redo gender by altering normative ideas of gender in their interactions, but may simultaneously participate in the doing of gender in other ways.
 Connell coins the term "doing transgender" in order to provide a way to examine how trans people must make sense of the disconnect between sex, gender and sex category, which they may obscure or actively express in interactions.

 Jocelyn Hollander's 2013 work focuses on accountability, where she argues that it has three parts: "orientation", "assessment", and "enforcement".
 Hollander describes orientation as self-accountability to biological sex.
 Assessment is explained as the process of measuring an individual's way of doing gender in comparison to their sex.
 Hollander states that assessment holds people accountable to themselves and others.
 The third part is enforcement, which is when someone is actively held accountable to societal norms.

 A 2016 article by J. Smith and K. Smith references the role of accountability and states that the act of "doing gender" is verified according to established standards for a specific circumstance.
 Determining gender is regarded as a subjective behaviour based on an individual's personal views and experiences, according to the aforementioned sources.